vitamins/archinstaller/README.md

 Choose manual partitioning to set up more complex setups, such as lvm, RAID or btrfs subvolumes.

+### mirrors
+The selected mirror should be specified in the same format as listed on https://www.archlinux.org/mirrors/status/.
+Do not leave out the last slash.
+To use the mirrorlist from the install host, set mirror to 'keep'.
+This setting overwrites the mirrorlist on the host and on the installed system.

 ### fstab, crypttab and mkinitcpio.conf
 The fstab and crypttab files should always be checked after they have been generated.
 This is done by opening them in the editor, which is 'nano' by default.
 The editor can be changed with the "EDITOR" environment variable or in ari.conf.
 After mkinitcpio.conf has been edited, the initramfs is regenerated.
 If you want to skip this step, set the configuration option edit_conf='no'.

 ### Language
 The language setting in "locale" is not verified by the script, but english (en_US) is generated as fallback setting.